baichuan-inc/Baichuan2/README_EN.md

 ### Pytorch Framework

-Model Fine-tuning: Baichuan 2 supports model fine-tuning based on Ascend NPU using PyTorch + DeepSpeed.
-Required modeling, README, and example scripts have been released: [Baichuan2-7B](https://gitee.com/ascend/ModelZoo-PyTorch/tree/master/PyTorch/built-in/foundation/Baichuan2/7B).
-Baichuan2-13B is under adaptation.
+Model Fine-tuning: Baichuan 2 (7B) already supports PyTorch + DeepSpeed model fine-tuning based on Ascend NPU natively, and can be used without additional adaptation.

-Inference Deployment: Baichuan 2 supports Ascend NPU inference.
-Required modeling, README, and example scripts have been released: [Baichuan2-7B](https://gitee.com/ascend/ModelZoo-PyTorch/tree/master/ACL_PyTorch/built-in/foundation_models/baichuan2/7b), [Baichuan2-13B](https://gitee.com/ascend/ModelZoo-PyTorch/tree/master/ACL_PyTorch/built-in/foundation_models/baichuan2/13b).
+Inference Deployment: Baichuan 2 (7B) already supports inference with the Ascend NPU natively, and can be used without additional adaptation.

 ### MindSpore Framework